Do you want to be one of the top money-making blogs in 2023?

 Step 1: Analyze Your Current Traffic

 Your blog analytics can tell you more about the traffic you're currently attracting.
-Be sure to examine your traffic sources and demographics information to see how they compare to the personas you've created for your ideal audience.
+Be sure to examine your traffic sources and demographic information to see how they compare to the personas you've created for your ideal audience.

 Step 2: Define Your Goals